flyingcircusio/doc/src/reference/users/index.md

 ## Principles

-- Users are either humans, or non-human users for services.
+- Users are distinguished as human or service users.
-- All users of a resource group are configured (e.g. visible via getent) on all hosts of a resource group.
+- All users of a resource group are configured (e.g. visible via `getent`) on all nodes of a resource group.
-- The following attributes are globally unique: username and UID for users; group name and GID for groups.
+- The following attributes are globally unique: UID for users; group name and GID for groups.
 - The presence of an account alone does not imply any permission assignments.

 ## Human users

+- The username is globally unique and must not start with `s-`.
 - The primary group is `users`.
 - The home directory is located in {file}`/home/$USER`.